3vorp/Spunch-Bot/README.md

 TOKEN="your_bot_token_here"
 ```

+also go to `main.py` and change the `BOT_ID` to your bot's id otherwise it will start getting into infinite loops and crash/break

 this just makes the connection between the app and this repo

 from there just run the python file and enjoy